Mike Lewis (musician)

 Michael Richard Lewis (born 17 August 1977) is a Welsh musician.
-He is best known as the former rhythm guitarist for the Welsh alternative rock band Lostprophets, Welsh/American alternative rock band No Devotion and hardcore punk band Public Disturbance.
+He is best known as the former rhythm guitarist for the alternative rock band Lostprophets.

 Early life

 Lewis studied civil engineering for a year before turning to music.
 His mother was a shop assistant, and his father worked in management for a chemical company.
 Lewis attended Hawthorn High School in Pontypridd.
 His favourite subjects were Science and History.
 His first concert, as a concertgoer, came when he saw Tesla at St David's Hall.

 Career

-Before Lostprophets formed, Lewis was in a band called Public Disturbance.
+Before Lostprophets formed, Lewis was in a band in 1991 with friends Ian Watkins and Lee Gaze called Aftermath, a thrash metal band that played in a shed in Watkins' garden.
+Aftermath never recorded any material, but the band did play a few live performances at its two year lifespan.
+Shortly after Lewis and Watkins dissolved Aftermath, Lewis later joined a band called Public Disturbance.
 He was initially the original bassist for Lostprophets, but soon became the rhythm guitarist, with Stuart Richardson replacing him on the bass guitar.
 After the split of Lostprophets in 2013, Lewis became the manager to a few smaller bands.

-On 1 May 2014 it was announced that the former members of Lostprophets (including Lewis) have formed a new band and are writing new music.
+On 1 May 2014, it was announced that the former members of Lostprophets (including Lewis) have formed a new band and are writing new music.
 On 1 July 2014, the new band No Devotion released their first single, "Stay" and have since released their debut album, Permanence.

-No Devotion's second album is due to be released sometime in the future, although the only members of the band confirmed to be on the album were Geoff Rickly, Lee Gaze and Stuart Richardson.
-Gaze confirmed that keyboardist Jamie Oliver had departed from the band while also stating that Mike had not left the band but he hadn't worked with the other band members on the album.
+Lee Gaze confirmed that keyboardist Jamie Oliver had departed from the band while also stating that Lewis had not left the band, but he had not worked with the other band members on the following album No Oblivion.